 A Gardener's War Against Horsetail Weeds

 I am a gardener on a mission.
 For the last three years, these diabolical scourges of my garden have been steadily, but relentlessly, encroaching on my outside space.
 First appearing as a single, innocuous, feather-like green stem within a newly laid gravel path, then gradually, but purposely exploiting any small crack or gap in the stone patio—before spreading into flower beds where it is now crowding out other plants.
-I had no clue as to this plant's intention and how it would bring out a determination in me to rid myself of this predator once and for all.
+I had no clue as to this plant's intention and how it would bring out a determination to rid myself of this predator once and for all.

 Why Is This Plant Difficult to Remove?

 Firstly, this plant has ancient origins, having changed little since its ancestors dominated the environment during the Carboniferous period (a 60-million-year time span dating back some 350 million years).

 The horsetail is a particularly stubborn plant to eradicate from your garden.
 It is a creeping plant with an underground rhizomatous stem system that can penetrate 6 feet below ground.
 Additionally, the horsetail is a nonflowering plant that reproduces through spores scattered on the wind.

 This plant has two easily recognizable stages to its growth.